-Recently, I made the blunder of watching Pushpa in Malayalam even after having watched it in Telugu.
+I recently made the blunder of watching Pushpa in Malayalam even after watching it in Telugu.
 The interval title was something I was hoping to see sooner in the ‘I-could-die-and-reincarnate-twice’ long movie.
 And once it DID appear, I was intrigued.
 Not about the movie of course, but by the typography and the shot.
 The interval is written as “Thazhathila” behind Pushpa’s signature move of ‘thaadi choriyunu’ on a background designed as a fingerprint.
-All these elements are relevant to the plot (forget for a minute that the plot has not much relevance), and they added up beautifully.
+All these elements are relevant to the plot (forget for a minute that the plot has little relevance), and they add up beautifully.

-Intervals started off as a means of break for theatres to change reels.
+Intervals started off as a means of a break for theatres to change reels.
 With projectors taking over, it became a more commercial thing.
-Theatres used these breaks to cash in through ads and sell snacks that we’d whine about because they cost more than the ticket.
+Theatres used these breaks to cash in through ads and sell snacks we’d whine about because they cost more than the ticket.
 And of course, intervals became the necessary bathroom break.
-Afterall, the ideal film length should be directly related to the endurance of the human bladder (said Alfred Hitchcock, etho kaalath).
+After all, the ideal film length should be directly related to the human bladder’s endurance (Alfred Hitchcock, etho kaalath).

-Makers tend to get creative with the way an interval is conveyed nd it undeniably adds to the cinematic experience.
-This cliffhanger of sorts or a buildup towards something more eventful in the second half, is among the most exciting bits in the movie.
+Makers tend to get creative with how an interval is conveyed and undeniably adds to the cinematic experience.
+This cliffhanger or a buildup towards something more eventful in the second half is among the most exciting bits in the movie.
 It also gives the audience a window to decide whether to sit through the second half or whine again about the money they spent on the ticket.